 If you are looking for a straighter drink, then a short walk away is The Whiskey House (420 Third Ave), who, with more than 3,300 whiskeys on offer in what is the most comically large alcohol menu you’ve ever seen, hold the Guinness World Record for the most Whiskeys for sale.
-They also offer unique tours, such as the The Ultimate Kentucky Experience, which is taking place between May 17th and the 20th.

 And if you’re looking for a good meal in the area, enjoy the farm-to-table Mediterranean cuisine at Cafe 21 (802 Fifth Avenue).
 The brussel sprouts were to die for, and we also enjoyed some live music courtesy of lounge crooner Roman Palacio delivering some standards.

 Hang with the Sea Life in La Jolla

 Head to the San Diego seaside district of La Jolla to visit the only sea cave on the California Coast you can access from land – the Sunny Jim Sea Cave.

 The 100+ year old tunnel takes you right down through the cliffs of La Jolla Cove into a sea cave, over 145 steps.
 It’s a unique experience that every visitor to the area who’s physically able needs to enjoy.
 Though there’s amazing action against the waterfront all over the town.
 There are seals just about everywhere – and a smell that follows them too.